bfontaine/infop7-legacy/README.md

 [old website](https://github.com/IP7/Website-old).

 It mostly involves setting up a local MySQL server; importing the dump in it;
-and translating the MySQL schema into [Peewee][]-style Python classes.
+translating the MySQL schema into [Peewee][]-style Python classes; then exploiting the data.

 [IP7]: https://github.com/IP7
 [Peewee]: http://docs.peewee-orm.com/en/latest/

+The files are now available online at <https://dump-infop7.bfontaine.net/>.

 ## Setup